iurnah/ruihan.org/docs/leetcode/binary-search/notes.md

 * Because we are searching for the smallest effort of all paths.
 If the **proposed** solution is not possible, namely, all paths have effort greater than the proposed solution (the proposed value is too small).
 We need to increase the `start` in binary search.
+We are looking for the no-less-than x in the binary search.

 Solution 2 Dijkstra